Emmanuel1738/Portfolio-Landing-page/README.md

  ## Live Link
  https://emmanuel1738.github.io/Portfolio-Landing-page/
 ## Description
-The site is basically for educational purposes on sex education.
-The information will be accessed in different categories; based on gender and age.
+This is my portfolio, detailed with my background, my experiences and hobbies.
 ## Techologies used
 This web application was developed by incorporating the use of:
 - HTML
 - CSS
 ## Technical requirements
-One needs a computer or a phone with stable internet access to be able to use the features.
+One needs a computer or a phone with stable internet to access.
-## Known Bugs
+## Contact
-Back-end not yet incorporated.
-For more information, corrections or clarification, reach out at emmanuelbett13@gmail.com.
+Facebook @Emmanuel Bett
+Eamil: Emmanuelbett13@gmail.com
+Tel: 0797167215
 ## License
 The MIT License (MIT)
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: